Renopy/Path_Finder_Algorithm/README.md

 pred = model_mlr(weights , x_test)  # here we used a MLR model
 ```

-6) Using Evaluation function you can assess the accuracy of the model
+## 6) Use Evaluation function to assess the accuracy of the model

 ```python
 from PFA import evaluation